 Predictions

 I predict that there is an observable link between the Soviet Union collapse and land-use change in Latvia, due to the sharp decline of the agricultural sector, resulting in the highest level of agricultural abandonment out of all post-Soviet countries (Prishchepov et al., 2012).
 I predict that such a link will not be observable following the addition of Latvia to the EU, as agricultural area merely increased by 3% within two years of EU accession (Csaki and Jambor, 2009).
 If a marked link is observed at country-scale through a homogeneous land cover transition, the socio-economic event can be seen as the main driver of land-use change.
-If no link is observed, heterogeneous effects will be seen, with different areas experiencing change with differing strengths and directions.
+If no link is observed, heterogeneous land-use change will be seen, with different areas experiencing change with differing strengths and directions.
 Heterogeneous effects would signify that the socio-economic event was not the main driver of land-use change.
 I predict the strength and direction of land-use change will be different between land-use types, with a strong transition to abandoned land after the Soviet Union collapse and intensive land after EU accession.
 I predict land-use change to be observed directly (within 3 years) following the Soviet Union collapse due to the rapid transition from a state-controlled to a market driven economy (Prishchepov et al., 2013), resulting in large-scale abandonment and changes in forestry practices (Sieber et al., 2015).
 I predict land-use change not to be observed directly following EU accession, as the largest transition to intensive agriculture will have occurred after the collapse of the Soviet Union.
 I therefore predict that a slow progression towards more intensive agriculture will continue following EU accession.
 A transition to intensive agriculture is supported by known increases in agricultural output, with increases of 10% within four years of EU accession (Csaki and Jambor, 2009).
-I predict time lags will be different for each land-use type at pixel-scale depending on the region-specific factors, with no uniform pattern discoverable.
+I predict time lags will be different for each land-use type at pixel-scale, depending on the region-specific factors, due to differences in urban versus rural transitions as population dispersal rates shift (Fonji and Taff, 2014).

 Proposed methods of working